Infrequently Noted

 But it seems equally likely that the web's advantages are just dormant.
 When browser competition is finally unlocked, and when web pages aren't bloated with half a megabyte of JavaScript (on average), we can expect a revolution.
 But we need to prepare for that day and do everything we can to make it possible.

-1. My business card says "Product Manager" which is an uncomfortable fudge in much the way "Software Engineer" was an odd fit in my dozen+ years on the Chrome team.
+1. My business card says "Product Manager" which is an uncomfortable fudge in the same way "Software Engineer" was an odd fit in my dozen+ years on the Chrome team.

 Companies also don't ask strategists to design and implement solutions in the opportunity spaces they identify.
 But solving problems is the only way to deliver progress, so along with others who do roughly similar work, I have camped out in roles that allow arguments about the health of the web ecosystem to motivate the concrete engineering projects necessary to light the fuse of web growth.